Dishonestly Cause a Loss

 - Was there a risk of loss?

-The maximum penalty for this offence is imprisonment for 5 years.
+The maximum penalty for the offence of (s135.1(3) of the Criminal Code Act 1995) is imprisonment for 5 years.

 What can you be sentenced to for this charge?In cases where the loss is extensive and significant you may face a prison sentence.
 However, a fine or a Community Corrections Order is more likely for causing a loss that is not significant.

 Sentencing in the higher courtsBetween 1 July 2011 and 30 June 201 there were 26 instances of this charge being heard in the higher courts.
 Of those 26, 11.5% were finalised by way of adjourned undertaking, discharge or dismissal.
 34.6% were dealt with by way of a wholly suspended sentence, 34.6% by way of a partially suspended sentence.
 Finally 19.2% were finalised with a term of imprisonment.

 - Dishonesty Offences under the Criminal Code

 - Former AFP Employee Sentenced Over Nearly $50,000 Fraud.